Billkyriaf/computer_architecture_1/README.md

   </p>
 </div>

-# Emulation Parameters
+# Simulation Parameters (Question 1)

 The file `starter_se.py` contains the script that defines the characteristics of the system to be emulated.
-The command to run the emulation is:
+The command to run the simulation is:

     ./build/ARM/gem5.opt configs/example/arm/starter_se.py --cpu="minor" "tests/test-progs/hello/bin/arm/linux/hello"

-* The `configs/example/arm/starter_se.py` flag is the path to configuration script of the emulation
+* The `configs/example/arm/starter_se.py` flag is the path to configuration script of the simulation
 * The `--cpu="minor"` `"tests/test-progs/hello/bin/arm/linux/hello"` are the command line arguments for the configuration script
   * `--cpu="minor"`: Defines the type of the CPU to be used (default="atomic").
   * `"tests/test-progs/hello/bin/arm/linux/hello"`: The path to the executable binary that will run in the emulator.

 In the lines 189 to 208 of the file `starter_se.py` the arguments are parsed.
-For this emulations only the above arguments were provided, so all the other arguments defaulted to the values specified in the script.
+For this simulation only the above arguments were provided, so all the other arguments defaulted to the values specified in the script.

 * `--cpu-freq`: CPU clock frequency.
 Default = 1GHz